hekexue/node-spider/README.md

 node-spider
 ===========

-Web crawling and scraping engine powered by NodeJS
+Web crawling and scraping engine powered by NodeJS.